hats-finance/games/README.md

 # Hats Challenge #1

-## Task: obtain the flag
+## Task: Capture the Flag

-`Game.sol` encodes a fighting game where you can pitch decks of Mons against the deck of the flagholder, in order to obtain the flag:
+`Game.sol` encodes a card fighting game where the goal is to obtain the flag by pitching your deck of Mons against the deck of the flagholder and win the fight

 - anyone can join the game calling `game.join()`
 - on joining, a player receives a deck of 3 pseudo-random Mons